 Attu Island is 344.7 sq mi (893 sq km) in area.
 The island’s dimensions are 32 by 56 kilometers (20 by 35 miles).

 Its highest point is Attu Mountain with an elevation of 2,946 ft (897.9 m).
-The topography of Attu island rugged and treeless.
+The topography of Attu island is rugged and treeless.

 Even during the height of the summer, Attu Island is covered in snow at the higher elevations.